trilinos/Trilinos/packages/zoltan2/test/driver/driverinputs/README.txt

 ======================================================================== Section 3: Metric definitions (OPTIONAL)
 ========================================================================
 In addition to the aforementioned required blocks, a problem definition block may contain an optional 3rd “Metrics” block (ex.
 4 and 5).
-The “Metrics” block contains a “Metric” sub-block which may contain multiple “Metric Value” blocks each defining lower and/or upper tolerances for pass/fail testing of specific Zoltan2 calculated metrics.
-Each “Metric Value” sub-block should be named according the metric being tested, must include a double typed parameter definition for “lower” and /or “upper’, which refer to an acceptable lower/upper bound on the defined metric.
-If any of the tolerances are violated then the test driver will report a failure.

-The following metrics blocks are currently supported: ‘Metrics’, ‘Graph Metrics.
-‘Metrics’ is available for partitioning problems only, and ‘Graph Metrics’ only for problems using a graph adapter.
-‘Metrics’ currently supports the ‘object count’ metric, and ‘Graph Metrics’ the ‘cut count’ metric.
-Metric checks are conducted with a block named "Metrics" and subheadings "metriccheck1", "metriccheck2", etc
+Sublists titled "metriccheck1", "metriccheck2", etc define each check to be conducted.

 For example:
      <ParameterList name="Metrics">